sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 const queryResult = await db.query('completed');
 ```

-The value of `queryResult` is as follows, for the sample code accompanying this tutorial:
+The content of `queryResult` is as follows, for the sample code accompanying this tutorial:

 ```json
 Query Result